massyn/server-build/README.md

 # server-build

-A set of scripts used to build a standard, hardened Linux based web server
+A set of scripts used to build a standard, hardened Linux based web server.
+This can typically be used for a company or a web development agency that would like to configure a LAMP server without having to worry about the basic config, and the basic security controls.

+The solution is not complete yet.
+It does work, but not all the security controls have been implemeneted yet.

+# Known Issues
+* When new versions of Ubuntu is relased, there are dependency issues with some of the packages.
+Keeping backwards compatibility is problematic.
+It is recommended that you do a fresh install onto a new VM, and install from scratch.
+Migrating the website and database across should be fairly straight forward.

 ## How to use
 ### DigitalOcean